 Hand on heart, this was one of the best pasta bakes I’ve ever eaten.

 From what I could tell, the base was a generous layer of rigatoni pasta coated with a herby tomato sauce.
 Then there was a layer of slightly sweet and spicy salami, followed by a second layer of rigatoni.
-Next up, a layer of torn, fresh and seriously aromatic basil.
-And just before you think it can’t get any more delicious, there’s a layer of crispy aubergine (eggplant).
+Next up, a layer of torn, fresh, and seriously aromatic basil.
+And just before you think it can’t get any more delicious, there’s a layer of crispy eggplant (aubergine).
 The dish was made complete with a bountiful topping of breadcrumbs and caciocavallo cheese.

 Oh, la, la.
 What a good choice.
 My mouth is watering just thinking about it!

 On day four, we navigated our way down the many, oh so many steps as we ventured into the old town, Ibla.
 One of the most beautiful places I’ve seen.
-I often found myself stopping in awe wondering how on earth the buildings were able to seemingly overhang sheer cliff faces, one on top of the other as if by magic.
+I often found myself stopping in awe, wondering how on earth the buildings were able to seemingly overhang sheer cliff faces, one on top of the other, as if by magic.
 So much history waiting beyond every corner.
-And, of course, a tasty lunch awaiting us.
+And, of course, a tasty lunch awaits us.

 FILETTO DI SALMONE AL FORNO CON CROSTA DI PISTACCHIO